stacs-srg/guid-sta/README.md

 # guid-sta

-`guid-sta` is a small and simple java utility library that simplifies the process of generating GUIDs and PIDs.
+`guid-sta` is a small and simple java utility library that simplifies the process of generating GUIDs.

 ## Usage via Maven